0x414c49/AzureAutoNumber/README.md

 ```

 ### With Microsoft DI
-The project has an extension method to add it and its dependencies to Microsoft ASP.NET DI. ~~The only caveat is you need to registry type of  `CloudStorageAccount` in DI before registring `AutoNumber`.~~
+The project has an extension method to add it and its dependencies to Microsoft ASP.NET DI. ~~The only caveat is you need to registry type of  `BlobServiceClient` in DI before registring `AutoNumber`.~~

 Use options builder to configure the service, take into account the default settings will read from `appsettings.json`.